 The MCAN module supports both classic CAN and CAN FD (CAN with flexible data rate) protocols.
 The CAN FD feature allows higher throughput and increased payload per data frame.
-Classic CAN and CAN FD devices may coexist on the same network without any conflict provided that partial network transceivers, which can detect and ignore CAN FD without generating bus errors, are used by the classic CAN devices.
+Classic CAN and CAN FD devices can coexist on the same network without any conflict provided that partial network transceivers, which can detect and ignore CAN FD without generating bus errors, are used by the classic CAN devices.
 The MCAN module is compliant to ISO 11898-1:2015.

-The details of CAN controller and its features.
-Refer to the MSPM0 technical reference manual.
+For more details about the CAN controller and features, see the MSPM0 technical reference manual.